 - More than 260 government agencies were created or reorganized after 9/11.
 The Patriot Act and 48 bills were signed into law, many of them related to counterterrorism work.

-- The U.S. entered the longest war in our country’s history when it invaded and occupied Afghanistan after the attacks on 9/11.
-The U.S. withdrew 20 years later, on August 31, 2021.
+- The U.S. entered the longest war in our country’s history in Afghanistan after the attacks on 9/11, which continues to this day.
 The terrorist organization, al-Qaeda, led by Osama bin Laden from Saudi Arabia, planned the attacks from Afghanistan with the support of that country’s totalitarian regime.

-- Anti-Islam hate crimes in the U.S. spiked after the attacks and many Muslims were subject to verbal harassment, state surveillance and increased airport security checks.
-In 2015, incidents of crimes against Muslim people reached levels similar to the period immediately after 9/11 and continues to be a problem in the U.S. Read Rusul Arubail’s NewsHour’s Teachers’ Lounge Column: Why educators still need to talk about 9/11 — and Islamophobia here.
+- Anti-Islam hate crimes in the U.S. spiked after the attacks and many Muslims were subject to verbal harassment and increased airport security checks.
+In 2015, incidents of crimes against Muslim people reached 9/11 articles and continues to be a problem in the U.S. Read the Teachers’ Lounge article here to learn more.

 - What do you know about the attacks on September 11, 2001?